davidc6/cs-knowledge/notes/system-design/systems/key-value-store/key-value-store.md

         - Eventual consistency - a form of weak consistency.
 Given enough time all updates are propagated and replicas are consistent
             - Dynamo and Casandra adopt this model (eventual consistency)
 - Inconsistency resolution - replication high availability causes inconsistencies amongst replicas
+    - Vector clock is a common technique to resolve data conflicts and reconciliation issues
+    - A vector clock [server, version] is associated with a data item
 - Handling failures -
 - System architecture diagram -
 - Write path -